Kurento/kurento/source/user/faq.rst

 .. code-block:: shell

-   sudo apt-get update && sudo apt-get install --no-install-recommends --yes \
+   sudo apt-get update && sudo apt-get install --no-install-recommends \
        coturn

 To configure it for WebRTC, follow these steps: